 2025 TES Enhancements

 The following information pertains to changes made to TES® in 2025.
-Five enhancements and/or fixes has been made to TES within the year.
+Nine enhancements and/or fixes has been made to TES within the year.

 - See the yearly Release Notes pages within the TES Support Center for details regarding prior enhancements.